Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Reorder Cost Case

 \section{Reorder Cost Case}

-We now consider the case where there is a reorder cost $K\geq 0$, and assume throughout this section that \Cref{A1} holds.
+We now consider the case where there is a reorder cost $K\geq 0$.
 The following results combine the ideas presented for the $K=0$ case with straightforward extensions of earlier results in the literature.
 Let the operator $H^K$ be defined as:

 where $\xi(k) = 0$ if $k=0$ and $\xi(k) = 1$ if $k\neq0$ and